isa-ulisboa/msc-gis/exercises/msc-gis-ex11_dam.md

 Observe the boundary of the `LimBasinHid` polygon over the terrain representation given by `tinApartadura`.
 Please note that the inclusion of additional breaklines could lead to an improvement in the delineation of the dam's watershed boundary.

-### 3. Calculate the flooded area and the volume of water in the reservoir
+### 3. Calculate the flooded area and the volume of water in the reservoir (only for ArcGIS)

 In full storage, the reservoir reaches the project quota of 595 m, called **full storage level (NPA)**.
 This surface is bounded by a closed contour.
 The volume of water between this surface and the land surface is the storage volume.

-- Create a new TIN named `tinApart_basin` (use `ApartBarr_hid` as “hardline”, `ApartBarr_alt` and `DamWall` as “softline” and `LimBasinHid` with value in “height_field” of <None> and “SF_type” of hardclip).
+1. Create a new TIN named `tinApart_basin` (use `ApartBarr_hid` as “hardline”, `ApartBarr_alt` and `DamWall` as “softline” and `LimBasinHid` with value in “height_field” of <None> and “SF_type” of hardclip).
 The basin boundary will cut the TIN, preventing triangulation between the vertices of the boundary.

-- Calculate the volume of water in the reservoir at an elevation of 595m (3D Analyst / Area and Volume / Surface Volume – Input surface: `tinApartadura`; Output text file: `volume.txt`; Plane height: 595; Reference plane: below the plane).
+2. Calculate the volume of water in the reservoir at an elevation of 595m (3D Analyst / Area and Volume / Surface Volume – Input surface: `tinApartadura`; Output text file: `volume.txt`; Plane height: 595; Reference plane: below the plane).
 Open the volume.txt file that was created and observe the values of the reservoir area at an elevation of 595m and the volume of water it stores.

-- Create a TIN that includes the dam with the flooded surface (you will have to find out how!).
+3. Create a TIN that includes the dam with the flooded surface (you will have to find out how!).
 Observe the result in ArcScene.

 ## Notes: